- Welcome & Mission

 STOR 5241 + 5961 Storytelling Practicum + Capstone Project

 Comprehensive Exams + 2 additional Directed Electives

 For information about the Communication & Storytelling Studies graduate program, please contact the graduate coordinator and department chair, Dr. Amber Kinser at (423) 439-7577, firstname.lastname@example.org.
 The department strongly recommends contacting Dr. Kinser prior to writing or submitting your application.

 For students interested in a shorter program (21 credit hours), see the Graduate Certificate in Storytelling in the course catalog.

 The Department of Communication & Performance offers two types of funding for our full-time graduate students:

 Tuition Scholarships (TS)

 A tuition scholarship is a merit-based award available to graduate students admitted to the program for the first time.
 TS funding pays tuition in exchange for 8 hours of work per week.

-The Storytelling Program hosts a graduate assistant position.
-Like the TA and the RA, it requires 20 hours per week; these will include service work or research assignments for the Storytelling Program.
-Service responsibilities include organizing, publicizing, and executing the community Story Slams, booking the school and community storytelling gigs or tours for our student TaleTellers group, serving as President of TaleTellers, maintaining strong relations with the International Storytelling Center in nearby Jonesborough, doing publicity for programs and concerts, ensuring that the program webpage is current, and completing general office duties and other duties as assigned.
-Research duties will vary.
+4. STORYTELLING: assisting the program coordinator service work or research assignments for the Storytelling Program.
+Service responsibilities include organizing, publicizing, and executing the community Story Slams; booking school and community storytelling gigs for our student TaleTellers group; serving as President of TaleTellers, maintaining strong relations with the International Storytelling Center in nearby Jonesborough, publicizing for programs and concerts we host, ensuring that the program webpage is current, and completing general office duties and other duties as assigned.